ad4mvojtech/efd/02-first-impression/index-draft-draft.md

 My interesterest are revolving around things that inspire me.
 I like aesthetically pleasing things.
 I am trying to see beauty in everyday stuff.

-It is very hard to describe myself in just a few sentences.
-It is your turn now to make an opinion about me.  (no need for this sentence)) (2D animation put more up) (captions under animations) (more drawings)(second fire animation + add frames)(note for rapid animation movements that might cause seizure for hypersensitive people)
+-remove the sentence to make an opinion about me
+-put 2D animation further up in the page
+-add captions under animations
+-more drawings, atleast two more
+-add animation frame by frame drawing
+-add note for rapid movement that might cause a seizure

 <!-- Consider including a headshot.
 We’re not designing, so keep the image width/height around 320px x 320px (square).
 Replace "surname" with your surname in the file name. -->

 I love a good cup of coffee and tattoos of any kind.
 I enjoy playing fps games, I occasionally go to gym, spend time with friends, have a deep talks about life.
 When I am not studying, I am working as customer care specialist.
 It is very tiring work, cause all you do is take care of people who don not know how to do 3 simple clicks.